codeenigma/billder/README.md

 1. `config.js`
 2. `accounts.js`

-Both files are ignored by Git.
-Their contents should be as follows:
+These are the *recommended* filenames for these files and both filenames are ignored by Git.
+However, you may choose to call them anything and also have multiple sets if config and accounts files for different billing scenarios.
+See the documentation below for details.
+In any case, the contents of config and accounts files should be as follows:

 ### `config.js`